-Emily Dickinson's poems remain a vital part of my poet worldview.
+Emily Dickinson's poems inform my own worldview as a poet and scholar.
 They dramatize the human spirit via deep attention to life's details.

 Introduction: A Mystic Riddler